valens200/blog-app/README.md

 ### Using Docker

-If you don't have either javascript or java environment, please build both
+If you don't have either javascript or java environment, please use docker to build the app and run it with zero issues

 ```sh
 docker build -t <image_name> .